cisagov/ScubaGear/docs/execution/diff.md

 This is intentionally narrow in v1: annotation change detection is only applied to `Fail → Fail` records, and only the top-level `AnnotatedFailedPolicies` data is consulted.

+## False positives (results marked incorrect)

+When an operator marks a policy result as incorrect (a false positive), ScubaGear rewrites that control's `Result` to the literal `"Incorrect result"`.
+The diff recognizes this marking and reports the change in the marking itself:

+- A result becoming a false positive is bucketed `MarkedIncorrect`.
+- A false positive being removed is bucketed `IncorrectResolved`.
+- A stable false-positive marking (marked in both runs) is `Unchanged`.

+For any record where either side is marked incorrect, four fields are added:

+- `MarkedIncorrectBefore` / `MarkedIncorrectAfter` — whether each side was marked a false positive.
+- `UnderlyingResultBefore` / `UnderlyingResultAfter` — the tool-computed result
+  (`OriginalResult`) on each side, so consumers compare the *real* evaluated result rather than the `"Incorrect result"` placeholder.

+In the report, the **Transition** column shows the marking change and the **Result** columns show the underlying result inline (e.g. `Incorrect result (underlying: Fail)`). `MarkedIncorrect` rows are greyed out; `IncorrectResolved` rows are colored by the now-visible result (green if passing, red if still failing).

 ## The HTML report